-Keep in mind that IPVanish is based in the U.S., which could be worrying, as warrants and subpeonas have been served to companies for their data and logs in the past.
-IPVanish’s zero logging policy should ease some concerns, but the U.S. is still not the best place for a VPN to be based, because of the possibility of future compromise.
+Keep in mind that IPVanish is based in the US, which could be worrying, as warrants and subpoenas have been served to companies for their data and logs in the past.
+IPVanish’s zero-logging policy should ease some concerns.
+But the U.S. is still not the best place for a VPN to be based.

 Speed, ping time, connection time, and reliability are some of the most important factors in choosing a VPN.
 Using a VPN will always decrease the speed and increase the ping.
 Barring that, the faster the VPN, the closer you may get to the actual speed of your network.

 It took an average of 12 seconds for IPVanish to connect to a VPN, which is quite fast.
 The connection itself was extremely stable and reliable.
-I’ve been using IPVanish for a long time now, even before I needed to do this review, and I’ve only come across the issue of a dropped connection twice.
+I’ve been using IPVanish for a long time now and I’ve only come across the issue of a dropped connection twice.

 To test the speed, I used the Ookla Speed Test.
 I ran the tests at different times of the day as well, to circumvent network speed fluctuation.
-For server selection, I used the one closest to me and locations around the world like the U.S., Australia, U.K., Germany, and Singapore, to show the range of connection speeds.
+For server selection, I used the one closest to me and locations around the world like the US, Australia, UK, Germany, and Singapore.
 You can find the average results in the table below.

 |Server||Average Latency||Average download speed||Average upload speed|